Future Nostalgia: Singles

 "Don't Start Now" was released as the album's lead single on 31 October 2019.
 The song was serviced to contemporary hit radio formats in Australia, Italy, the United Kingdom, and the United States.
 It received acclaim from music critics, many of whom praised its disco and 1980s elements, while also noting the growth in Lipa's sound and vocals.
 The song was a commercial success peaking at number two on both the UK Singles Chart and the US Billboard Hot 100, with the latter becoming her first top three entry on the chart, while also being certified double platinum in both countries.
-It additionally entered the top 10 in over 40 other countries, while also being certified platinum or higher in over 10 separate countries.
+It additionally entered the top 10 in over 40 other countries, while also being certified platinum or higher in over ten countries.
 The song's music video was directed by Nabil Elderkin and filmed in Brooklyn.
 It features clips of Lipa at a masquerade ball and in a crowded nightclub.
 Numerous remixes for "Don't Start Now" have been released, including ones by Dom Dolla, Kungs, and Regard.

 "Physical" was released as the album's second single on 30 January 2020, after its title was revealed in a Spotify advertisement earlier in the month.
 The song was serviced to contemporary hit radio formats in the United Kingdom, Australia, and Italy.
 The song received positive reviews from critics, with many praising its 1980s elements.
 It reached number three on the UK Singles Chart, and number 60 on the US Billboard Hot 100, despite not having had an American radio release.
 It has been awarded a platinum certification in Canada, Spain, and the United Kingdom, while going diamond in Brazil.
 The music video for "Physical" was directed by Catalan production team, Canada, and filmed at Fira de Barcelona in Plaça d'Espanya, Barcelona.
 The visual is based on a Venn diagram by Swiss artist duo Peter Fischli and David Weiss from their series of works Order and Cleanliness (1981), and features Lipa and a group of dancers dancing in a warehouse, while incorporating anime-inspired animation.
 The song was further promoted with the release of a 1980s-inspired workout video, directed by Daniel Carberry, and featuring Lipa and the class members leading viewers through fitness routines.
 A remix of "Physical" featuring South Korean singer Hwasa of girl group Mamamoo was released on 17 March 2020.